-When it comes to stacking images for deep sky objects, there are specific softwares that you will need to use and you will need to invest some time to learn how to use them.
-Moreover have a computer that can run these applications smoothly without crashing midway.
+When it comes to stacking images for deep sky objects, there are specific software that you will need to use and you will need to invest some time to learn how to use them.
+Moreover, have a computer that can run these applications smoothly without crashing midway.

-When it comes to software for astrophotography, there are pre-processing and post processing softwares.
-Pre-processing softwares help to get the image ready by registering, aligning and stacking, whereas the post processing software helps with bringing out the details from the pre-processed image.
+When it comes to software for astrophotography, there are pre-processing and post-processing software.
+Pre-processing software help to get the image ready by registering, aligning, and stacking, whereas post-processing software helps with bringing out the details from the pre-processed image.

-Here are some of the best pre-processing softwares out there:
+Here are some of the best pre-processing software out there: